Mission

 Our Story

-Share Our Spare (SOS) was founded in 2011 by area mom, Amy Kadens, and nine other Chicago women with a desire to help local families in need.
+Share Our Spare (SOS) was founded in 2011 by 10 Chicago area women with a desire to help local families in need.

-After meeting a mother at a North Side food pantry in need of an emergency supply of diapers and formula for her infant daughter, Kadens mobilized her personal network to share any of their spare baby supplies.
+After meeting a mother at a North Side food pantry in need of an emergency supply of diapers and formula for her infant daughter, these women mobilized their personal network to share any of their spare baby supplies.
 The response was hundreds of donations from parents eager to help.
 The following month, Share Our Spare was founded to ensure that no family would have to stress over providing their children the most basic essentials.

 Since our start, SOS has helped an estimated 50,000+ unique children and their families across metro Chicago find support, strength and hope through an agency partner model, which emphasizes wraparound services and empowering upward economic mobility.